Talking about

 Grounded in extensive experience leading, designing, supporting, and independently assuring organisational change, primarily across the UK public sector, and complemented by related work in private and mixed-economy environments.

-P3 Management in Practice is a reference for those seeking, leading, or delivering organisational change who require calibrated guidance to inform sound decision-making without theoretical abstraction or rigid application.
-It emphasises integration and professional judgement applied under real-world conditions.
-It addresses the full change lifecycle, from strategy development, portfolio selection and prioritisation, pipeline management, discovery, initiation, design, and approvals, through delivery, transition, adoption, value realisation, to closure.
+P3 Management in Practice is a reference for those seeking, leading, or delivering organisational change, or calibrated guidance to inform decision-making without theoretical abstraction or rigid application.
+The book emphasises integration, proportionality and professional judgement under real-world conditions.
+The journey begins with political mandate and strategic planning, moving on through the full change lifecycle, from portfolio selection to pipeline management, discovery to value realisation, and eventual closure.

-It also reflects how enduring fiscal restraint is reshaping public-sector delivery: where responsibility sits, how internal capability is configured, and how external capability is used in support.
-This book is not prescriptive about resourcing, but it recognises the fiscal realities and the implications for future resouring strategy.
+The book reflects how enduring fiscal restraint is reshaping public-sector delivery: where responsibility sits, how internal capability is configured, and how external capability is used to support.
+It is not prescriptive about resourcing, but recognises the fiscal realities and the implications for future resourcing strategy.

 Meet the Author